ReyWins/SocialShares/README.md

 ## 🚀 Recommended Installation Paths

-Below is the correct suggested path that you should use this Astro file as well as the JS script.
+Below is the correct suggested path that you should use this for this Astro Component file as well as the JavaScript file.
-Note, you can place the JS file in whichever flow you currently have.
+Note, you can place the *share.js file in any other path that works best for you.
+Just rememeber to import it correctly.

 ```
 /